 - any other damages that are specific to your car accident claim in West Virginia.

 The summons is served upon the defendant with the complaint.
+In most accident cases, the defendent is the insurance policy holder AND the insurance company.
 Its purpose is to notify the defendant that you are suing them, that the court will have jurisdiction over the matter, and that they have a limited time-frame in which to respond, or "answer."

 The summons may also describe the legal consequences if the defendant fails to answer in a timely manner.
 The court may find the defendant "in default," and may rule on the matter without his or her input and defenses.